Sadie Coles HQ: History

 Since her inaugural exhibition, Coles has followed the same formula for each of her invitations.
 Taking the graphic identity of the gallery itself – a grey block that represents the gallery space and is found on all her branded material – she uses the same block on the invitations, allowing each artist to choose their own colour.
-A piece of the artist’s work is then shown on the inside of the card.
+A piece of the artist's work is then shown on the inside of the card.

 In 2014, Sadie Coles was listed as one of 'the most powerful people in the art world' by The Guardian.

+From February to December 2012, Situation, a temporary space, showed works by Sarah Lucas.
+The extended display included works both new and historical, mainly by Lucas and occasionally involving other artists.